 Millions of people in East Africa are experiencing chronic hunger and the threat of famine.
 Conflict, recurring severe drought, and high food prices are to blame.
 People are starving to death — right now.

-Children will be hit the worst, with their health and development drastically impacted.
-More than 15 million children in the East African countries of Ethiopia, Kenya, South Sudan, and Somalia are struggling to get enough to eat, and an estimated 6.9 million of them are malnourished.
+Children are worst hit, with their health and development drastically impacted.
+More than 15 million children in Ethiopia, Kenya, South Sudan, and Somalia are struggling to get enough to eat.
+Floods are increasing the risk of cholera and other waterborne diseases among people with temporary shelter and poor sanitation.

 Brief history of hunger and famine in Africa